ieee-vgtc/ieeevis.org/README.md

 # ieeevis.org

-This is the Jekyll version of the http://ieeevis.org website.
+This is the Jekyll version of the [IEEE VIS website](http://ieeevis.org).

 ## Contributing